Combined family medicine/psychiatry curriculum

 Sacramento County Primary Care Clinic (PCC)

-After the one year of continuous outpatient psychiatry experience at the university psychiatry clinic in the third year, residents may choose to continue their half-day per week outpatient psychiatry continuity clinic at the PCC.
+After the one year of continuous outpatient psychiatry experience at the UC Davis Psychiatry Outpatient Clinic in the third year, residents may choose to continue their half-day per week outpatient psychiatry continuity clinic at the PCC.
 This county primary care clinic with a significant indigent population has a high psychiatric comorbidity and affords the combined resident the opportunity to practice outpatient psychiatry in a setting that emphasizes integration of primary care with psychiatry.
 Residents will also serve as medical/psychiatric consultants for the primary care physicians at the clinic, a role in which they will find themselves often in their career.
 Supervision is provided by combined faculty.

 MAP (Medicine and Psychiatry) and PCP (Primary Care Psychiatry) Case Conference